ouspg/SOP-Robot/src/tts_package/README.md

-This package contains a service and client for finnish text-to-speech feature.
+This package contains service and client for finnish text-to-speech feature.
+Service will automatically play synthesized speech when called with wanted sentence as an argument.

 # Usage